conestack/bdajax/README.rst

 Action continuation
 ~~~~~~~~~~~~~~~~~~~

-The ``continuation`` value is an array of actions and/or events which should
+The ``continuation`` value defines an array of tasks which should
-be performed after performed ajaxaction returns.
+be performed after an ajax action returns.
 Available continuation
 definitions are described below.

 **actions**: